Compose SSO for Amazon Data Sources¶

 It is not recommended to schedule queries and use Excel Live Reports with the connection established using SSO authentication as these features require user credentials to be valid at the time the data is refreshed on schedule.
 AWS STS API does not currently offer the capability to automatically renew temporary credentials.
 Users can schedule queries or use Excel Live Reports over connections that use an AWS IAM key ID and secret if they are available to users establishing the connection.

-SSO authentication for AWS data sources requires configuration in 3 systems:
+SSO authentication for Amazon data sources requires configuration in 3 systems:

 End-to-end configuration consists in the following steps: